When a Web Developer Holds Your Website Hostage

 2. Get access to your Website Hosting

 Do you need access to your hosting account?
-While I always give my clients the username and password, rarely is there a need for access.
+While I always make sure my clients have appropriate access, there’s rarely a need for direct server credentials.
 Hosting credentials give you direct access to the server and if you don’t know what you’re doing can result in catastrophic consequences.
 Many web developers resell hosting or group many of their clients onto a single account.
 Completely normal.

 Don’t be alarmed if your web developer doesn’t want you fiddling around on the server, but always ask if there’s a client portal or cPanel that you can have the login credentials for.
 With direct promises you won’t crash anything.
 If you have a WordPress website, having access to the server isn’t always critical.